tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Help/Meeting.md

 A meeting is a single occasion with a start and an end date.
 First and last dates to register modules is per layout.

-> NOTE: You will not be able to change the meeting days when modules are registered or later that seven days before the first meeting date.
+> NOTE: You will not be able to change the meeting dates when modules are registered
+> or later that seven days before the first date of the meeting.

 ### Layouts
 You can add any number of layouts.